ideas-productivity/hpc-best-practices-webinars/_webinars/029-agile.md

 ---
 webinar-id: 29
 date: 2019-05-08T13:00-0400
-title: So, You Want to Be Agile?
-Strategies for Introducing Agility Into Your Scientific Software Project
+title: "So, You Want to Be Agile?
+Strategies for Introducing Agility Into Your Scientific Software Project"
 presenter-ids: [heroux-mike-029]
 ---
 Scientific software team cultures have natural consistencies with